Swiss Steak with Dumplings

 - For dumplings, combine bread crumbs and 2 tablespoons butter in a small bowl; set aside.
 In another bowl, combine the flour, baking powder, salt and poultry seasoning.
 Stir in milk and remaining butter just until moistened.

 - Drop by rounded tablespoonfuls into the crumb mixture; roll until coated.
 Place dumplings over steak.
-Bake, uncovered, at 425° for 20-30 minutes or until dumplings are lightly browned and a toothpick inserted near the center comes out clean.
-Yield: 6-8 servings.
+Bake, uncovered, at 425° for 20-30 minutes or until dumplings are lightly browned and a toothpick inserted in the center comes out clean.

 This recipe has been passed down in my family for 4 generations, but over the years it's been altered somewhat.
 I use Cream of Mushroom rather than the Cream of Chicken.
 I saute onion, fresh garlic and fresh mushrooms prior to browning the beef.
 I also add fresh parsley and/or poultry seasoning to the dumpling mix.
 The great thing about a recipe like this is that it can easily be altered to suit almost anyone's taste.
 My mother doesn't eat much red meat so she uses chicken instead of steak and adds fresh broccoli to the soup.